Anyone For Seconds?

 Victoria Sponge (Gluten Free)

 This is one of the simplest cakes to make whether being made with wheat flour or gluten free flour and definitely one of the finest to eat.
-Having had my girlfriend make a Victoria Sponge using both kinds of flour in recent months, there is nothing to distinguish which was which from the finished product, as both come out light, fluffy and buttery.
+Having had my partner make a Victoria Sponge using both kinds of flour in recent months, there is nothing to distinguish which was which from the finished product, as both come out light, fluffy and buttery.
 It is a very easy cake to dress up and perfect for any occasion as a treat or gift.

 Victoria Sponge Ingredients:

-8ozs Gluten Free Flour
+8ozs Gluten Free Plain Flour

 8ozs Caster Sugar